kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

     authselect create-profile kanidm -b sssd

 A new folder, /etc/authselect/custom/kanidm, should be created.
-Inside that folder, create or overwrite the following 3 files: nsswitch.conf, password-auth, system-auth. password-auth and system-auth should be the same as above. nsswitch should be modified for your use case, but a working example looks like this:
+Inside that folder, create or overwrite the following three files: nsswitch.conf, password-auth, system-auth. password-auth and system-auth should be the same as above. nsswitch should be modified for your use case.
+A working example looks like this:

     passwd: compat kanidm sss files systemd
     group: compat kanidm sss files systemd